Lorrytoolcenter/LvAut/README.rst

 Main feature for this package
 ============================

-	1) Can Open write sound file. like WAV/MP3 file read/write (like SOUNDFILE)
+	1) Can Open write sound file. like WAV/MP3 file read/write ( SOUNDFILE)
-	2) Can play(can set master speaker volume) and recording throgh microphone, which can point the specific mic.
-(Like Sounddevice)
+	2) Can play(can set master speaker volume) and recording through microphone, which can point the specific Mic. ( Sounddevice)
 	3) Can get single tone power and THD+N
 	4) can get sweep tone FR , THD, rub/buzz
-	5) can  measure sound Spectrogram (For ML or noise study) (Like librosa)
+	5) can  measure sound Spectrogram (For ML or noise study) ( librosa)

 ____________________________________

 Mail to: lorryruizhihua@gmail.com

-         lrui@logitech.com
+         :lrui@logitech.com

 https://pypi.org/project/LvAut